Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 ## Project Overview :page_facing_up:

 ### Overview
-MintBase Studio - One-Stop Solution for Creators to curate, engage, and monetize their NFTs and their community.
-Powered by Metasky, Mintbase Studio enables creators, brands, and projects to activate their community via gamification and utility-focused NFTs.
-Studio provides a seamless, easy dashboard-type management system to help creators during the pre-mint and the post-mint activations for their community with a focus on 3 core pillars - Curation, Engagement, and Monetization
+MintBase Studio, developed by Metasky, presents a comprehensive platform empowering creators, brands, and projects to curate, engage, and monetize their NFTs and communities.
+It focuses on three core pillars: Curation, Engagement, and Monetization.

-#### Curate
+#### Curation
-* Recognize and curate your community across online social channels such as Twitter (X), Instagram, Whatsapp, and Discord
+- Identify and curate your community across various online social channels.
-* Launch gamified bounties to check the current engagement level of the community and design the NFT drop based on the analytics of these bounty programs
+- Utilize gamified bounties to assess community engagement and design NFT drops based on analytics.

-#### Engage
+#### Engagement
-* Launch digital membership passes as NFTs that have built-in trait rarity
+- Issue digital membership passes as NFTs with built-in trait rarity.
-* Enrich the NFTs with utilities based on their trait rarity
+- Enhance NFTs with utilities based on their rarity.
-* Easily link utilities to your NFTs from the Metasky utility library
+- Seamlessly link utilities from the Metasky library.
-* Gamify the experience to claim these NFTs
+- Gamify the experience of claiming these NFTs.

-#### Monetize
+#### Monetization
-* Earn commission on the secondary market trading of NFTs
+- Earn commissions from secondary market NFT trading.
-* Launch super exclusive NFTs for the top 1% of community members
+- Launch highly exclusive NFTs for the top 1% of community members.

-### How does this benefit Mintbase and the broader NEAR ecosystem?
+### Benefits for Mintbase and NEAR Ecosystem

-Mintbase is one of the only fully automated Minter + Marketplace on NEAR that helps you create and list NFTs on your own smart contract with a full developer suite to enable you to build your own stand-alone market and NFT systems.
-With the introduction of MintBase Studio for the creators, Mintbase would now also have a pre-mint and post-mint infrastructure & offering thus providing a complete package of suites that play an important role for creators and traditional use cases looking to tap into Near Ecosystem.
-With the introduction of Studio on the existing Mintbase Marketplace,
+The introduction of MintBase Studio augments Mintbase's offerings by providing a pre-mint and post-mint infrastructure.
+This comprehensive suite empowers creators and traditional use cases seeking to leverage the NEAR Ecosystem.
-- Creators would have complete choice to launch custom use-case specific collections such as Free Drop / Lazy Mint / PFP / Utility NFTs creation at ease with Claim Conditions for the community - With no gas, One Click Claimable NFTs
-- Creators can gamify their community via Bounties and gamify the rewarding experience via Tokens, XPs
-- Partner with Multiple Brands and ecosystem partners to offer custom Utilities to certain NFT Holders & completely manage the process on-chain seamlessly
+By incorporating Studio into the existing Mintbase Marketplace, creators gain the flexibility to launch custom collections with ease, implement Claim Conditions for the community, and offer one-click claimable NFTs.
+Additionally, creators can gamify their communities through bounties and reward participants with tokens and experience points.
+The platform facilitates seamless collaboration with multiple brands and ecosystem partners to offer custom utilities to specific NFT holders, all managed on-chain.

 #### About Metasky
 Metasky helps protocols, infrastructures, enterprises, and brands to curate, engage, and monetize their communities.